The Maternity CARE Project

-In collaboration with DCY and the Ohio Hospital Association, OPQC has launched two waves of The CARE Project with a total of18 sites across Ohio.
-Recruitment for year 3 begins in October 2025.
+In collaboration with DCY and the Ohio Hospital Association, OPQC has launched three waves of The Maternity CARE Project with a total of 19 sites across Ohio.

 An introduction to the CARE Project, by Dr. Meredith Smith of Cradle Cincinnati & Queens Village